softozor/faas-templates/README.md

 # OpenFaaS Shopozor templates

 This repository hosts the openfaas function templates that we use in the shopozor project.
 All the functions we use are bound to hasura actions / events, therefore they need special boilerplate.
 We have serverless functions written in nodejs and .net core.
 Our templates support the shopozor architecture.
+You can find [examples here](https://gitlab.hidora.com/softozor/shopozor/services/-/tree/master/backend/functions).

 ## Using the templates